 Only the ignorant believe that duty is a prison forced on others by those in power.
 True duty arises spontaneously from the soul, a call to service and struggle that should be neither shirked nor denied.
 It is your faith and your honour that impels you to places and labours far beyond the imagining of those that grub in the dirt of self-interest.
 Whether you serve the Aquila, strive to guide and guard the numberless masses of mankind, or serve the honour and calling of your blood, you know well the great trials and far journeys that lie ahead, and intend to see them through to the last.

-Duty to the Throne: You gain +3 Willpower and (if you meet the WP 40 prerequisite) the Armour of Contempt Talent.
-You suffer a –10 penalty to Interaction Skill Tests when dealing with any source outside of the Imperium (e.g., aliens and traitors).
+Duty to the Throne: You suffer a –10 penalty to Interaction Skill Tests when dealing with any source outside of the Imperium (e.g., aliens and traitors).

 The Imperium of Man is wracked by war and violence, whilst beyond its borders the strife and conflict is even worse in many regions.
 Not all wars, however, are equal, and you were caught